-I haven’t had a drink with alcohol in nine years.
-The first thing I would have told you back then was that I am not an alcoholic.
+Quitting alcohol seemed unnecessary when I decided to do it.
+After all, I am not an alcoholic, I would have said.
 I have always had a stop button.
 Alcohol was not my problem.
-I stopped at one-and-a-half martinis.
+I stopped swallowing at one-and-a-half martinis.
 (Actually, that’s quite a lot.)
 I never fell down, got arrested, cracked up the car, lost my job, or made a spectacle of myself.
 Well, I did make a spectacle of myself once or twice in heated political discussions.
 But that may not have been just the alcohol.

 Anyone who likes vodka more than food is going to get loud.
 I admit that once, after my kid was newly sober, I preferred to stay home and have a martini to taking the sober kid to dinner.
 After all, the sober kid had stood me up so many times and done so many bad things I couldn’t even begin to count.